Vitamin C for preventing and treating tetanus

 Data collection and analysis

 One single trial was eligible for inclusion.
-This non-randomised, controlled, unblinded trial undertaken in Bangladesh involved 117 tetanus patients.
+This non-randomised, unblinded, controlled trial undertaken in Bangladesh involved 117 tetanus patients.
 Vitamin C at a dosage of 1 g/day was administered intravenously alongside conventional treatment.
 At recruitment, the participants were stratified into two age groups and the results were reported by age.
-In the children aged 1 to 12 years (n = 62), vitamin C treatment was associated with a 100% reduction in tetanus mortality (95% CI from -100% to -94%).
-In people aged 13 to 30 years (n = 55), vitamin C treatment was associated with a 45% reduction in tetanus mortality (95% CI from -69% to -5%).
+There was a significant difference in the vitamin C effect between the two age groups (P = 0.01).
+In the tetanus patients aged 1 to 12 years (n = 62), vitamin C treatment was associated with a 100% reduction in case fatality rate (95% CI from -100% to -94%).
+In patients aged 13 to 30 years (n = 55), vitamin C treatment was associated with a 45% reduction in case fatality rate (95% CI from -69% to -5%).

 Authors' conclusions